 Smart City Car: Connected, Intelligent, Integrated

-Smart cities are powered by infrastructure such as Internet of Things sensors, big data systems and Mobility as a Service (MaaS) platforms.
+Smart cities are powered by technologies such as the Internet of Things sensors, big data systems, and Mobility as a Service (MaaS) platforms.
 An inseparable part of this new infrastructure is the connected car.
 The global market for connected cars was worth $52 billion in 2016 and is expected to grow to $219 billion by 2025 - growth which is tightly related to the emergence of smart megacities.

 Read on to learn how technologies such as computer vision, connectivity, 5G, and DSRC are making connected and autonomous vehicles a reality.

 What Is a Connected Car?